PSPDFKit/nutrient-document-engine-mcp-server/README.md

 - **Node.js 18+** - This MCP server runs via `npx`.

 ### Licensing

-Nutrient Document Engine runs with an evaluation license by default, which includes watermarks on processed documents.
-For production use or to remove watermarks, you'll need a commercial license.
-[Learn more about licensing](https://www.nutrient.io/pricing/).
+Nutrient Document Engine runs with an evaluation license by default.
+Please see [Removing Evaluation Limitations](#removing-evaluation-watermarks-and-limitations) section on how to remove the evaluation limitations.

 ### 1. Start Nutrient Document Engine
 Open a terminal window, then run: